TACC/Lmod/docs/source/010_user.rst

 correctly (see :ref:`startup_w_stdenv-label`) then the default collection will be the user's initial set of modules.

-If a user doesn't have a default collection, the Lmod purges all currently loaded modules and loads the list of module specified by LMOD_SYSTEM_DEFAULT_MODULES just like the ``module reset`` command.
+If a user doesn't have a default collection, the Lmod purges ALL currently loaded modules, including the sticky ones, and loads the list of module specified by LMOD_SYSTEM_DEFAULT_MODULES just like the ``module reset`` command.

 Users can have as many collections as they like.
 They can save to a named collection with::